SiddharthMantri/repo-browser/README.md

 This will open a browser at http://localhost:3000/

+### Coding choices

+- I have not used a state management provider such as Redux or Mobx as I believe the size of the application is quite small and React is very good at managing state for smaller applications

 ### File Structure
 The `src` folder is composed of the main parts of the app - Api, Components, Domain, Hooks, Models and State.